 Hello!
-My name is Kyle Monette ’21, and I am a junior mathematics major at Clarkson.
+My name is Kyle Monette ’22, and I recently graduated from Clarkson with a bachelor’s degree in mathematics.
 Being in a pretty small department, I wanted to share with you some reasons why I love the math department here and why I chose to study math in the first place.

 So let’s dive right in!
 Here are five reasons I chose to join the math department at Clarkson.

 You can do anything you want after graduation.

 This may not seem obvious at first, but I would argue, along with many professors, that it is true.
 As Professor Skufca has said before, the question is not what can you do with a math degree — it’s what can’t you do.
 Clarkson math graduates have gone on to academia, companies like IBM and Google, engineering firms, veterinary practices and so much more.

 Math majors do not all become teachers.
 With a degree in math, you learn the foundations of critical thinking and logic.
 You take basic computer science courses to learn how to program, and you’re able to write MATLAB programs that numerically solve equations.
 Most of all, you learn how to solve real-world problems by converting them into a math problem, looking at it from different lenses and then figuring out a solution.